fastrgv/AdaVenture/README.md

 Look direction is controlled by touch pad or mouse;

 The mouse wheel controls camera zoom.
-On MacBooks, a 2-finger swipe simulates the mouse wheel; Zoom can also be controlled with keys n, f, z [Nearer,Further,default];  Note that Zoom changes now show immediately, even when stopped, but Lazy Camera change does not show immediately.
+On laptops, a 2-finger swipe simulates the mouse wheel; Zoom can also be controlled with keys n, f, z [Nearer,Further,default];  Note that Zoom changes now show immediately, even when stopped, but Lazy Camera change does not show immediately.